Indeed for employers review

 - Email.
 Submit a question via online form

-You can also reach out via Twitter, by tweeting or sending a DM to @IndeedSupport.
+Or reach out via Twitter, by tweeting or sending a DM to @IndeedSupport.

 It’s relatively low risk to post a free job with Indeed, since the only investment is your time and energy — though paying to sponsor your post will likely result in receiving higher quality applications more quickly.